Johnny Hates Jazz: Reunion

 The first single, "Magnetized", was released in the UK on 28 April 2013, and received widespread airplay, being A-listed for several weeks on BBC Radio 2.
 It was also released in Germany and achieved similar success on radio there.
 The album was subsequently released on 5 May in the UK.
 However, Datchler collapsed in London shortly after this, and was diagnosed with a rare form of cancer.
 As a result, all promotion came to halt.
 It was not until the following year that he made a full recovery, but by that time the album had lost momentum, and the band decided to focus on live work instead.

 After this, the band performed extensively in the UK at festivals, as well as in Germany and Asia.
 In 2017, they released a remixed version of "Magnetized" in China, as well as performing live.
 Subsequently, they began writing and recording material for a new album.
 In addition, Datchler co-wrote 11 songs with Mike Rutherford for the UK top 10 Mike + the Mechanics albums Let Me Fly and Out of the Blue.

-The band released a new single, titled "Spirit Of Love", on 29 May 2020.
-It has a few inspirations and musical roots from the 1970s during which Datchler and Nocito grew up.
+The band released a new single, titled "Spirit of Love", on 29 May 2020.
+It features inspirations and musical roots from the 1970s during which Datchler and Nocito grew up.
 Also on 29 May 2020, it was announced in a trailer that a new album, Wide Awake, would be released on 14 August 2020.
 This was said to have been "two years in the making", and to contain "... a mixture of soulful melodies, uplifting lyrics, and a positive energy that is present from start to finish."
 On 4 June 2020, a music video was released that featured fan pictures and videos of what they loved most and the band members walking around and visiting different spots in Japan.

 In October 2021, the band toured the UK, supporting Level 42.

+Calvin Hayes died on 9 July 2026, aged 63, after collapsing at his home in Spokane, Washington, in the United States.